Verification is a process to confirm the information you provided on the Free Application for Federal Student Aid (FAFSA).

 After your documents/forms are submitted we will scan them into our imaging software, then review them for completion.
 We are required to resolve any conflicting information, so if we discover conflicts or any documentation is missing or incomplete, we will notify you via email for a resolution.
 Be sure to monitor your Mount Union email address.

 Once all documents/forms have been submitted, please allow several weeks for processing.
-We will send a final notice once we have completed our review.
+Students will be notified only if verification results in a change in aid.